skypilot-org/skypilot/docs/source/reference/local/setup.rst

 Prerequisites
 -------------
 To ensure sky nodes can communicate with each other, Sky On-prem requires the system admin to open up all ports from :code:`10001` to :code:`19999`, inclusive, on all nodes.
 This is how Sky differentiates input/output for multiple worker processes on a single node.
+In addition, Sky requires port :code:`8265` for Ray Dashboard on all nodes.

-For the head node, Sky requires ports :code:`6379`, for GCS server on Ray, and :code:`8265`, for Ray Dashboard.
+For the head node, Sky requires port :code:`6379` for the GCS server on Ray.

 For further reference, `here <https://docs.ray.io/en/latest/ray-core/configure.html#ports-configurations>`_ are the required ports from the Ray docs.

 Installing Sky Dependencies
 ---------------------------

-Sky On-prem requires :code:`python3` and :code:`ray==1.10.0` to be setup on all local nodes and globally available to all users.
+Sky On-prem requires :code:`python3`, :code:`ray==1.10.0`, and `sky` to be setup on all local nodes and globally available to all users.

-To install Ray for all users, run the following command on all local nodes:
+To install Ray and Sky for all users, run the following commands on all local nodes:

 .. code-block:: console

    $ sudo -H pip3 install ray[default]==1.10.0

+   $ # Sky requires python >= 3.6 and < 3.10.
+   $ git clone ssh://git@github.com/sky-proj/sky.git
+   $ cd sky
+   $ sudo -H pip3 install -e .

 Launching Sky Services
 -------------------